masogit/amb-doc/docs/features/insight.md

 # AM Browser Insight

-Insight is a new kind of report, Admin user and Power user can save own personal report.
-There are two present styles:
+Insight is a new type of report, Admin user and Power user can save their own reports.
+There are two display styles:

 ![Viewer screen shot](img/insight1.png)

 ### Display styles

-- Carousel: Display Graphs one by one every 10 seconds automatically
+- Carousel: Automatically displays Graphs one by one every 10 seconds.
-- Deck: Display Graphs in one page, as you designed layout
+- Deck: Displays Graphs on one page as per designed layout

-> Graphs display as Carousel or Deck style in one category
+>Carousel or Deck display the Graphs of the selected category.

 ### Category

-As business requirement, create different category as tabs.
+Based on your business requirement, you can create different category as tabs.

-- At least one group (name: default)
+To create a new category, enable the Edit mode and then click Add Tab.
-- Rename (double click)
+In the Edit mode, you can also rename a category by double-clicking it.

 ### Flexiable layout

-In edit mode, you may create a very flexiable layout.
+In the Edit mode, you can create a flexiable layout.
 Each block can be split by row or column.
-Then attach a Graph.
+Then, you can attach a Graph.

 - Split row
 - Split column
 - Attach a Graph
 - Remove last element

-> Remove function will remove its attached Graph or the last block.
-Block won't remove itself.
+> Removing a function will remove its attached Graph or the last block.
+Block cannot remove itself.

 ### Attach Graphs

-In edit mode, each block that has no sub block in layout, allow to attach a Graph.
+In the Edit mode, you can attach a Graph to any block that does not have a sub block in layout.

-> Graphs are created in `Graph module` by AMB admin
+> Graphs are created in `Graph module` by AMB Admin.

 ### Single Graph view

-Click each Graph's title, get a single view to display this Grpah with detail data.
+Click each Graph's title, get a single view to display this Grpah with details.